sjacorg/bayanat/README.md

 Live Demo
 ---------
 You can access a demo instance of Bayanat on [demo.bayanat.org](https://demo.bayanat.org/).
-You can use the following credentials to log in:

-- `demo@bayanat.org`/`demo` for [Data Analyst](https://docs.bayanat.org/en/users-groups#data-analyst-da) access level.
-- `admin@bayanat.org`/`admin` for [Administrator](https://docs.bayanat.org/en/users-groups#administrator) access level.

-Please note:
-- This server will be reset every 15 minutes.
-Feel free to make changes to items in the database.
-- Upload feature is disabled on this server to prevent abuse.
-- Please avoid changing the passwords or setting up two factor authentication as this will deny other users access to the server until it's reset.
+Login instructions can be found on [docs.bayanat.org](https://docs.bayanat.org/en/demo).

 Updates
 -------